upkie/new_agent/README.md

 ## Getting started

 1. Create a new repository from this template.
-2. Search for the string "TODO": it indicates template values to configure, such as the project name.
+2. Replace ``LICENSE`` with the license of your choice (the default one is Apache-2.0)
-3. Replace ``LICENSE`` with the license of your choice (the default one is Apache-2.0)
+3. Implement your agent in the ``agent`` directory.
-4. Implement your agent in the ``agent`` directory.
+4. Optional: set the project name in the first instruction of the Bazel ``WORKSPACE`` file
-5. Optional: adapt the spines in the ``spines`` directory, for instance with custom observers.
+5. Optional: you can develop custom spines in the ``spines`` directory.

 ## Usage